 Beyond its architectural beauty, Wat Sri Suphan is also a centre for preserving traditional silver craftsmanship.
 The temple houses an Ancient Lanna Arts Study Centre, where local artists teach the next generation the art of silverwork.
 This ensures that this valuable tradition continues to thrive.

-Downfall Of Lanna Kingdom
+Downfall of the Lanna Kingdom

 The decline of the Lanna Kingdom began in the 16th century, marked by a series of internal struggles and external pressures.
 One of these was the rise of the Burmese Taungoo Dynasty, which launched a series of invasions into Lanna territory.
 These invasions weakened the kingdom and led to the loss of territory and resources.